PPC can be hard, but the data you get from competitive research can make your job a whole lot easier.

 Competitive Intelligence for the Competitive Edge

 There is a limited amount of space on the desired first page of Google.
-The competition for users in paid search is as intense as it is in search, and it is becoming increasingly harder to differentiate yourself.
+The paid search landscape is now fiercely competitive, and it is becoming increasingly more difficult to differentiate yourself.
 You cannot simply launch your ads and hope to instantly get a high volume of traffic.
-One of the best ways to gain an advantage in the PPC battle is to conduct a thorough competitor analysis and turn it into actionable PPC gains.
+One of the best ways to have the upper hand in the PPC battle is to conduct a thorough competitor analysis and turn it into actionable PPC gains.

 When researching and analyzing your competition, you need to focus on what really matters.
 Pay attention to the important aspects of your rivals’ campaigns as described above.
 With all these golden nuggets of information, you can try to forecast what your competitors are likely to do in the future, adjust your campaign accordingly, and pave your path toward PPC success.